Providing important information for the safety of your child.

 1 – 3 Years

 Keep your child rear-facing as long as possible.
-The National Highway Traffic Safety Administration (NHTSA) and the American Academy of Pediatrics (AAP) both have released new recommendations to keep children rear-facing until age 2.
-It’s the best way to keep him or her safe.
+The National Highway Traffic Safety Administration (NHTSA) and the American Academy of Pediatrics (AAP) both have recommended to keep children rear-facing until after age 2 and as long as possible.
+Rear facing is the safest position for your child in frontal, side and rear impact collisions.

 Your child should remain in a rear-facing car seat until he or she reaches the top height or weight limit allowed by your car seat’s manufacturer.
 Once your child outgrows the rear-facing car seat, your child is ready to travel in a forward-facing car seat with a harness.